StevenMayher/432-2022/classes/class26/README.md

     - Five of the essays written in response to Question 1 are also available in a document on our Shared Drive.
 Congratulations!
     - If you need a regrade on Labs 1-6, you should submit the [Lab Regrade Form](http://bit.ly/432-2022-lab-regrade-requests) as soon as possible.
 [See here for details](https://github.com/THOMASELOVE/432-2022/tree/main/labs#regrade-requests).
 3. Thanks to those of you who submitted [Lab X](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labX).
-4. Thanks also to those of you who contributed suggestions on Piazza for future students, and who shared thoughts on our two books from this semester.
+4. Thanks also to the 14 of you who contributed suggestions on Piazza for future students (and this is still an open opportunity until 2022-05-02 at Noon), and the 18 who shared thoughts on Leek, and 15 who shared thoughts on The Signal and the Noise (these oppportunities are now closed for grading purposes.)
 5. TA office hours continue through this Sunday 2022-04-24.
-We implore you to take advantage of this resource while it lasts.
+We **implore** you to take advantage of this resource while it lasts.
+While Piazza will remain open until 2022-05-02 at Noon, we'll be watching it less closely after this Sunday.
-6. All notes I have for you after today can be found at
+6. All notes I will have for you after today can be found at
     - the [reminders page about Project B and the end of the semester](https://github.com/THOMASELOVE/432-2022/blob/main/projectB/reminders.md), along with
     - the [post-class README](https://github.com/THOMASELOVE/432-2022/tree/main/classes/postclass).